-Sir Nicholas Grimshaw at the Royal Academy, London
+Sir Nicholas Grimshaw exhibition at the Royal Academy in London

 What with the heady range of iconic projects lining his portfolio – from the Eden project’s low-lying domes, to the Grand Union Walk housing pods and the snaking former International Terminal at Waterloo Station – Sir Nicholas Grimshaw has a busy practice on his hands.